 - Stratasys Polycarbonate-ISO (biocompatible – used in food service & medical fields)

 This means that ultrasonic cleaning tanks which have costs reduced by having a low power density (Watts/gallon) will have a significant degradation of cleaning and support dissolving performance due to the plastics/polymers absorbing the ultrasonic energy.
-At Best Technology, our bench-top tanks are targeted for 100W/gallon of ultrasonic power density.
+At Best Technology, our benchtop ultrasonic cleaning tanks are targeted for 100W/gallon of ultrasonic power density.
 Many tank manufacturers target ultrasonic ratings of 50W/gallon or less.
 As the saying goes, you certainly get what you pay for and this could not be more true than in this instance.

 Processing 3D Printer FDM Parts In Ultrasonic Cleaners

 3D printing support material removal typically requires a solvent or aqueous cleaning solution, elevated temperatures and mechanical agitation to accelerate the cleaning and support dissolving process.
 Stratasys and 3D Systems are the large players in the 3D printed FDM part industry and both have similar recommended methods for removing support material.
 It is important to note that many FDM parts will float or partially float in solution so a basket design with lids is essential to ensure full submersion in the solution.
-The growing industry of rapid prototyping by 3D Printed plastics has developed yet another use for ultrasonic cleaning parts washers.
+The growing industry of rapid prototyping with 3D printed plastics has led to yet another use for ultrasonic cleaning parts washers.
 Depending on the size of the 3D printer, we can easily make any tank configuration sizing required with little to no additional custom size pricing.
 Below are a few common configurations.

 (l x w x h)